bwagner77/docs-test/function/testing.md

 ![xUnitAddProject](../assets/images/function-xunit-configure-project.png)

-### 3. Add a function project reference
+### 3. Add function project reference

-In the test project, add a reference to the function project.
+In the test project add a reference to the function project.
 Your solution structure should look similar to the following.

 ![TestProjectStructure](../assets/images/function-test-project-structure.png)